Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 If you had to pick one, I know what I'm picking.

-They have the ones with the huge.
+Because they're the ones of the huge.

-That's right, in Birmingham that night.
+That's right in Birmingham that night.

 Wow, same day.